WMMS: The Cleveland Funeral

 Among the most notorious broadcasts of The Howard Stern Show occurred on June 10, 1994.
 Stern had arrived on the Cleveland airwaves less than two years earlier, and in that time took his syndicated program on rival WNCX from an Arbitron ranking of thirteen to number one.
-As promised, Stern held a party for his fans on the streets of Cleveland – a "Funeral" for his local rivals, much like similar events held in New York, Los Angeles and Philadelphia – and broadcast it nationwide.
+As promised, Stern held a party for his fans on the streets of Cleveland – a "Funeral" for his local rivals, much like similar events held in New York City, Los Angeles and Philadelphia – and broadcast it nationwide.

 During the now infamous broadcast, WMMS engineer William Alford snipped a broadcast wire used for the Stern show's satellite feed.
 Stern continued on with the program over a phone line as engineers worked to quickly patch together the severed broadcast wire.
 Alford was subsequently caught, arrested and later sentenced to ten days in jail and a $1,000 fine.
-Station management initially claimed that Alford acted alone, however WMMS Promotions Director Heidi Klosterman—working under the name Heidi Kramer—later pleaded guilty to a felony charge of attempted disruption of a public service and a misdemeanor of receiving stolen property; Greg Smith, a former Klosterman colleague, pleaded guilty to a misdemeanor of breaking and entering.
+Station management initially claimed that Alford acted alone, however WMMS Promotions Director Heidi Klosterman – working under the name Heidi Kramer – later pleaded guilty to a felony charge of attempted disruption of a public service and a misdemeanor of receiving stolen property; Greg Smith, a former Klosterman colleague, pleaded guilty to a misdemeanor of breaking and entering.

 Alternative rock (1994–97)

 The Next Generation

 Already program director at OmniAmerica station WMJI, station veteran John Gorman returned to WMMS as vice-president and director of operations in early 1994.
 Gorman changed the WMMS format to alternative rock, playing new acts like Nirvana, The Offspring, and Nine Inch Nails, on October 27.
 To emphasize this change, WMMS was re-branded and aggressively promoted as "Buzzard Radio: The Next Generation", a reference to the success of Star Trek: The Next Generation and its continuation of the Star Trek franchise.
 Gorman brought back the original Buzzard design, now drawn by David Helton's successor Brian Chalmers.
-WMMS also lured popular morning personalities Brian Fowler and Joe Cronauer away from rival WENZ—then also an alternative rock station—as the successors to Jeff and Flash (Jeff Kinzbach, Ed Ferenc) on The Buzzard Morning Zoo.
+WMMS also lured popular morning personalities Brian Fowler and Joe Cronauer away from rival WENZ – then also an alternative rock station – as the successors to Jeff and Flash (Jeff Kinzbach, Ed Ferenc) on The Buzzard Morning Zoo.

 While the change in programming alienated many longtime listeners, many of whom switched to WNCX and their full-time classic rock format, WMMS boosted its ratings for the first time in years with a new, younger audience.
 Billboard and Airplay Monitor magazines together named WMMS Rock Station of the Year (Medium Market) in 1995, and Modern Rock Station of the Year (Medium Market) in 1996.
 John Gorman was named Program Director of the Year (Rock) in 1995.
 Despite signs of success, the stations were sold again in 1996: WMMS went to Nationwide Communications, while WHK went to Salem Communications.
 The sale came almost immediately after passage of the Telecommunications Act of 1996, a time when radio companies nationwide rushed "at a fever pitch" to acquire new properties.
 John Gorman, who has since openly criticized the industry's current state, departed for CBS Radio in Detroit, but soon moved to media consulting.